nicola-lunghi/PySwitch/README.md

 ### Processing Loop

-The main processing loop runs as follows (see Controller.process()):
+The main processing loop runs as follows (only rough overview, there is more to it in Controller.process(), see source):

 ```python
 while True: